0xshreyash/vim-cheatsheet/README.md

 n - Go to the next occurance of a word in the file

 N - Go to the previous occurance of a word in a file

+Vu - Selecting something in visual mode and making the selected text lowercase

+VU - Selecting something in visual mode and making the selected text uppercase

+V~ - Selecting something in visual mode and flipping the case

 ```